How The Valorant Ranking System Works – Rankings Explained

 From a competition standpoint, it makes sense.
 Riot Games wants to ensure you’ll be placed in matches appropriate to your skill level.
 Completing a placement game before getting back into the swing of things can help you, too.
 The last thing you want is to return to competitive mode only to find out that you’re a little rusty and in over your head.

 Curious to find out how you rank against other players in your region?

 Valorant Episode 2 introduced a new feature for competitive players: the Regional Leaderboards.
 The leaderboards display your rank, rating, and personal information like your Riot ID and player card.
 If you’d rather be a little more anonymous when you compete, you can always change your personal info to read “Secret Agent” instead.

 Unfortunately, you won’t be able to see how you place on the regional leaderboards when you begin competitive mode.
 You need to play at least 50 competitive games first.
 To keep your place on the board, you’ll need to put some time into the game and play at least one competitive game a week.

 As mentioned before, your rank won’t decay, but you won’t appear on the leaderboard if you disappear for a couple of weeks, either.

 Checking Match History

 Understanding your past matches can help you determine what you’re doing right and where it’s going wrong as you climb the ranks.
 Check out the steps below to access your match history:

 - Go to the game’s main dashboard.

 - Press the Career tab located at the top of the screen.

 - Check out the information for your last ten matches.

-You’ll be able to see stats like wins and losses as well as kills, spike plants, assists, and first bloods.
-If you’re the type of player that likes to get a little meta, this information is invaluable for understanding and optimizing your match performance.
+You’ll be able to see stats like wins and losses as well as kills, spike plants, assists, and first-bloods.
+If you’re the type of player who likes to get a little meta, this information is invaluable for understanding and optimizing your match performance.